Kaylee P. Alexander

 I believe strongly in the power of the arts and their histories to transform our understanding of the world around us, and am passionate about making art history accessible to a wide audience.
 As an art historian, writer, editor, and educator with more than a decade of experience working in arts institutions and higher education, I value clear written and oral communication for experts and non-experts alike and am dedicated to interdisciplinary exchange.
 With a strong background in digital art history methods, I have a unique understanding of database management systems and novel analytical approaches for museums, archives and special collections.

 I received my Ph.D. in Art History & Visual Culture from Duke University in 2021.
 Currently, I am an Assistant Research Data Librarian with the J. Willard Marriott Library at the University of Utah.
-I am also a dissertation copyeditor with Flatpage.

 RECENT PUBLICATIONS